Ground Truthing: Verify Remotely Collected Data

 We can apply ground truthing to a variety of industries, such as agriculture, forestry, and urban planning.
 However, it is especially useful in remote sensing.
 Here are some examples ground truthing:

-Agriculture – Farmers often collect remotely collected data, such as imagery or NDVI from satellites, to monitor their crops.
+AGRICULTURE – Farmers use data from satellites, like images or NDVI, to monitor their crops.
 By collecting ground truthing data, they can verify the accuracy of their data and check for any discrepancies.

-Forestry – In forestry, ground truthing helps to assess the accuracy of a digital forest inventory collection.
+FORESTRY – In forestry, ground truthing helps to assess the accuracy of a digital forest inventory collection.
 For instance, this may include the health and condition of a forested area.
-Ground truthing can also provide information on the age and size of trees, the presence of invasive species, the extent of erosion, and the amount of vegetation cover.
+Ground truthing can also provide information on other factors.
+This includes the age and size of trees, the presence of invasive species, the extent of erosion, and the amount of vegetation cover.

 Challenges of ground truthing